-Pregnant with a fever?
-You’re naturally going to worry if your baby will be OK.
+Are you pregnant with a fever?
+If so, you’re naturally going to worry if your baby will be okay.

 The next important step is uncovering the cause of the fever.
-A temperature during pregnancy is often a symptom of an underlying condition that could potentially be harmful to your growing baby, says Dr. Amesh Adalja, an infectious disease physician based in Pittsburgh, Pennsylvania.
+A fever during pregnancy is often a symptom of an underlying condition that could potentially be harmful to your growing baby.

-Fevers are often caused by urinary tract infections and respiratory viruses, but innocuous infections could also be to blame.
+Fevers are often caused by urinary tract infections (UTIs) and respiratory viruses, but other infections could also be to blame.

 - pyelonephritis (kidney infection)